-In this paper, we consider the realistic case that the true model may not be within the bounded model space in an I-ID.
-In this context, we present a technique that identifies a model or a weighted combination of models whose predictions are relevant to the observed action history.
-Using previous observations of others' actions and predictions of candidate models, we learn how the predictions may relate to the observation history.
+Perhaps, a more realistic case is when we are uncertain that the true model is indeed within the bounded model space.
+For this case, we present a technique that identifies a model or a weighted combination of models whose predictions are relevant to the observed action history.
+Using previous observations of others' actions and predictions of the candidate models, we learn how the predictions may be related to the observation history.
 In other words, we learn to classify the predictions of the candidate models using the previous observation history as the training set.
-Thus, we seek the hidden function that possibly relates the candidate model.
+Thus, we seek the hidden function that may possibly relate the candidate models to the true model.

 We then update the likelihoods of the candidate models.
 As a Bayesian update may be inadequate, we utilize the similarity between the predictions of a candidate model and the observed actions as the likelihood of the model.
-In particular, we measure the mutual information of the predicted actions by a candidate model and the observed action.
+In this context, we measure the mutual information of the predicted actions by a candidate model and the observed action.
 This provides a natural measure of the dependence between the candidate and true models, possibly due to some shared behavioral aspects.
-We theoretically analyze the properties and empirically evaluate the performance of our approach on multiple problem domains modeled using I-IDs.
-We demonstrate that an agent utilizing the approach gathers larger rewards on average as it better predicts the actions of others.
+We show that under certain conditions, our approach is guaranteed to converge.
+We empirically evaluate the performance of our approach on multiple problem domains and demonstrate that an agent utilizing the approach gathers larger rewards on average as it better predicts the actions of the other agent.